asalamon74/solarwind/README.md

       --opendisk=radius       radius of the opendisk
       --closedisk=radius      radius of the closedisk
       --radialblur=angle      angle of the radial bluar
-      --middleoutputfile=file if specified the middle positioned image will also be saved
+      --modulate=brightness   brightness value for modulate (default: 200) --middleoutputfile=file if specified the middle positioned image will also be saved --nomiddle              do not position the image
 ```

 ## Sample